sethalves/snow2-client/README.md

 snow2 [arguments] <operation> '(library name)' ...
   <operation> can be one of: install uninstall list-depends search
   -r --repo <url>                Add to list of snow2 repositories.
+  -p --prepend-repo <url>        Prepend to built-in list of snow2 repositories.
   -v --verbose                   Print more.
   -h --help                      Print usage message.